NVIDIA/NVFlare/README.md

 * **Flare API**

   To add an improved version of Admin API to make it easier to use in notebook env.
 The current admin APIs still work. we potentially could deprecate the old Admin API in the future.
-FLARE API currently support selected commands of admin APIs
+FLARE API currently support selected commands of admin APIs For details of the Flare API, you can check [this notebook](https://github.com/NVIDIA/NVFlare/blob/dev/examples/tutorial/flare_api.ipynb)
+  If you consider to migrating the existing Admin API to this new API, there is the [migration guide](https://nvflare.readthedocs.io/en/dev/real_world_fl/migrating_to_flare_api.html)

 * **Sign custom code**
   Before a job is submitted to the server, the submitter's private key is used to sign